Cryptographic Controls

 Key Management

-- For encryption to be effective, encryption Keys must be protected against unauthorized disclosure, misuse, alteration or loss.
-In order to reduce the risk of loss or exposure of Keys, it is recommended that all Key management processes be performed with automated software.
-A Key management plan must also be in place that covers the following process areas:
+- For Encryption to be effective, Encryption Keys must be protected against unauthorized disclosure, misuse, alteration or loss.
+In order to reduce the risk of loss or exposure of Keys, all Key management processes should be performed with automated software.

-- The exchange of keys must employ encryption using an algorithm that is at least as strong as the one that is used to encrypt the data protected by the keys, and access must be strictly limited to those who have a need-to-know.
+- The exchange of Keys must employ Encryption using an algorithm that is at least as strong as the one that is used to encrypt the data protected by the Keys, and access must be strictly limited to those who have a need-to-know.

 - Keys must be protected using the same or superior level of security as the information that they are protecting, and access must be strictly limited to those who have a need-to-know.

-- In public-private key encryption, private keys need protection against unauthorized disclosure.
+- In public-private key Encryption, private Keys need protection against unauthorized disclosure.

 - Keys must not be stored on the same storage media as the encrypted data.

-- Equipment used to generate, store and archive keys must be physically protected.
+- Equipment used to generate, store and archive Keys must be physically protected.

-Key Recovery To prevent data loss, establish processes to ensure Keys can be recovered if they are forgotten. - Strategies must be implemented to enable Key recovery.
+4.2.4 Key Recovery To prevent data loss, establish processes to ensure Keys can be recovered if they are forgotten. - Strategies must be implemented to enable Key recovery.
+See the Key Escrow guideline for additional information.

-- Clear authorization process for key changes.
+- Clear authorization process for Key changes.

-- Specific responses to suspected compromised keys.
+- Specific responses to suspected compromised Keys.

 Additional Requirements for Merchant Systems